 intuit turbotax

-What we stole from the best onboarding flows in tech.
+What the best onboarding flows in tech do well.

-The under-the-radar move across every leading 2025 onboarding is the same — the first interaction is not a question, it's a confirmation.
+The under-the-radar move across leading 2025 onboarding is the same — the first interaction is not a question, it's a confirmation.
 Stripe, Apple, Strava, Spotify, Replit all replaced "tell us about yourself" with "here's what we figured out — correct us."
-TurboTax owns the most pre-fillable dataset in consumer software and currently uses almost none of it as the opening move.
+The most-cited best-in-class onboarding experiences below repeatedly choose show, don't ask.

 Mirror opening — confirmation, not collection

-Pre-fill everything you can and ask the user to correct, not enter, data.
-The first screen is a populated card the user just confirms.
+Pre-fill every field the system can possibly know and ask the user to correct rather than enter.
+The first screen is a populated card, not a blank form.

 Stripe Connect hosted onboarding form with pre-filled account-holder fields